alexandremgo/webmo/README.md

 a website that goes down and then recovered.
 It is done by changing the website url (one that is available and one that returns an error or no response)

-To launch the tests, go inside the directory website_monitor and do:
+To launch the tests, go inside the root directory and do:
 ```
 python3 -m unittest
 ```